-Monitoring the trends and performance of online platforms and activities, documents, events, and collaborations is helpful not only to assess the ultimate results of these activities, but it is fundamental to evaluate if the tools and strategies used for KT are adequate and fit with the overall purpose of the dissemination plan and the project itself.
-It is helpful to establish an internal calendar to control the quantitative analytics and therefore assess the numerical performance of the activities.
-In the case of APPLICATE, the project has been asked to complete three periodic reports, which were sent to the project officer at the European Commission as well as to two external reviewers.
-The reporting periods, which happened in intervals of 18 months from one another, provided a good occasion to run a general check on KT efforts, looking at e.g., the evolution in the number of followers on Twitter, the new events and documents developed since the last report, the results achieved compared to the plan and the grant agreement.
-Additional occasion for review have also been presentations and internal evaluation documents where the project and its work had to be outlined, happening once or twice a year.
-The benchmarks used to compare the performances were the measurements from previous recordings and figures from the project itself, given that the dissemination plan did not include either quantitative, or qualitative objectives against which analysing the activities.
-As it will be seen, this has been a setback in accurately measuring the impact of KT within APPLICATE.
+Monitoring the trends and performance of online platforms and activities, documents, events, and collaborations is helpful not only for assessing the ultimate results of these activities, but it is also fundamental for evaluating whether the tools and strategies used for KT are adequate and fit with the overall purpose of the dissemination plan and the project itself.
+It is helpful for establishing an internal calendar to control the quantitative analytics and therefore assessing the numerical performance of the activities.
+In the case of APPLI-CATE, the project has been asked to complete three periodic reports, which were sent to the project officer at the European Commission as well as to two external reviewers.
+The reporting periods, which happened in intervals of 18 months from one another, provided a good occasion to run a general check on KT efforts, looking at, e.g., the evolution in the number of followers on Twitter, the new events and documents developed since the last report, the results achieved compared to the plan, and the grant agreement.
+Additional occasions for review have also been presentations and internal evaluation documents where the project and its work had to be outlined, happening once or twice a year.
+The benchmarks used to compare the performances were the measurements from previous recordings and figures from the project itself, given that the dissemination plan did not include either quantitative or qualitative objectives against which to analyze the activities.
+As will be seen, this has been a setback in accurately measuring the impact of KT within APPLICATE.